simondlevy/TinyEKF/README.md

 (compile-time) memory allocation (no "new" or "malloc").
 The **examples** folder includes both a "pure C" example from the literature, as well as an Arduino example of sensor fusion.
-The **python** folder includes a Python class that you can use to prototype your EKF before implementing it in C++.
+The **python** folder includes a Python class that you can use to prototype your EKF before implementing it in C or C++.

 Arduino users can simply install or drag the whole TinyEKF folder into their Arduino libraries folder.
 The **examples/SensorFusion** folder contains a little sensor fusion example using a